padraic-padraic/StabilizerSearch/README.md

 This package contains code for generating stabilizer states, as numpy matrices, and for searching for stabilizer rank decompositions.
 The package also includes data files for stabilizer states on 1-4 qubits.

+** Important Note: This package is 'between versions' right now; there are some issues with the implementation of canonical tableaux, and it's not well documented.
+Fixes are coming shortly! **

 ---